kjmears/kjmears.github.io/_posts/sketchnotes/iwmw17/2017-07-13-iwmw17-stratos-filalithis.md

 speaker: stratosf1

 ---

-### Building a Collaborative Culture in an Institution

 Overview of the thorny issue of creating a collaborative culture.
 No shortcuts.
 To get something valuable requires a lot of relationship building.